PETLP: A Privacy-by-Design Pipeline for Social Media Data in AI Research: Background and Scope

-Social media data fundamentally qualifies as personal data under the GDPR, irrespective of public accessibility.
+\textit{Social Media Data as Personal Data} Social media data qualifies as personal data under the GDPR, irrespective of public accessibility.
 The determining factor lies not in the data's availability but in its potential to identify individuals directly or indirectly \cite{WP29DPIAGuidelines, Schrems2024}.
 Under the GDPR, data is rendered anonymous \textit{only} when individuals cannot be identified by any means `reasonably likely to be used' (Recital 26), accounting for future technological advances and data linkage possibilities -- a standard rarely achievable with social media's rich behavioural patterns.
-Moreover, social media data frequently enables inference of special category data under Article 9; recent Court of Justice of the European Union (CJEU) rulings confirm that the mere possibility of inferring protected attributes -- regardless of accuracy -- activates heightened safeguards \cite{OT2022, Meta2023, Lindenapotheke2023}.
+Moreover, social media data frequently enables inference of special category data under Article 9; recent Court of Justice of the European Union (CJEU) rulings confirm that the mere possibility of inferring protected attributes activates heightened safeguards \textit{regardless of accuracy} \cite{OT2022, Meta2023, Lindenapotheke2023}.
 This is particularly significant for AI research, where models may inadvertently memorise training data or develop unforeseen inference capabilities \cite{EDPB2024Opinion28}, demanding researchers account for both intended outcomes and latent model capacities.